sidlow/pysetup/README.md

 ## Jupyterlab
 install debugger requires diff kernel
 `conda create -n name jupyterlab=3 xeus-python`
+jupytext
+`conda install jupytext`
+going to play with this and try and make it part of my workflow

+for go-to-def functionality
+`jupyter labextension install @krassowski/jupyterlab_go_to_definition`

 sql
 `%load_ext sql`
 %sql mssql+pyodbc://

 to get the the qgrid extension working in Jupyter lab see: github.com/quantopian/qgrid/issues/350

+installed the

 ### links
 http://hanselman.com/tools